 These Almond Cookies are melt-in-your-mouth delicious and super easy to make!
 The cookies have a chewy texture with crunchy bits of almond.
 They are topped with an almond glaze and a touch of orange zest that will leave you wanting more (and more and more)!

 “Simplicity wins” is one of my favorite kitchen sayings.
-I love when a simple list of ingredients works together to create a delicious recipe.
+I love it when a simple list of ingredients works together to create a delicious recipe.
 Simplicity and cookies are a great match especially when an element of surprise is included, which makes these Almond Cookies the absolute perfect cookie.
 They are super easy to make, the ingredient list is simple and the hint of orange flavor hidden inside sets them apart from any almond cookie you’ve ever eaten before.

 This is a great cookie recipe to add to your holiday baking list.
 It will be the star of any cookie tray or holiday gathering!
 If you love almonds, you absolutely have to make these cookies.
 The almond flavor is out of this world and the texture of the cookies will make you fall off your chair.